Immunisation is the most effective way to protect your child against diseases that can cause serious, and sometimes fatal, illness.

-The national immunisation schedule is the series of vaccines that are offered free to babies, children and adolescents (and adults).
-The schedule lists the immunisations and the age at which they’re given.
+The National Immunisation Schedule is the group of vaccines that are offered free to babies, children and adolescents (and adults).
+The schedule lists the vaccines and the age at which they should be given.

-Vaccines against the following diseases are available for children free-of-charge in New Zealand:
+Vaccines against the following diseases are available free-of-charge for babies and children in New Zealand:

 - hepatitis B

 - Haemophilus influenzae type b (Hib)

 - whooping cough (also known as pertussis)

 These diseases can cause serious problems, and can sometimes be fatal.
 Vaccination is the best protection against them.
 Vaccination may not always stop these diseases, but it can reduce the problems they cause.
 Read more about vaccines available in New Zealand.

 What other vaccines may be needed?